Skip to main content

 1. Program submission

-• The candidate must submit their proposed program, together with timings, for approval by AMEB.
+• The candidate must submit their proposed program, together with timings, for approval by the AMEB Federal Office.

 2. Video audition

-• The candidate can then submit a video recording of their entire program for approval.
+• Once the program is approved, the candidate can then submit a video audition of their entire program online via SCORE.
+This is viewed by three AMEB examiners.

 3. Enrolment for recital exam

-• The candidate must enrol within 12 months of the video audition approval.
+• The candidate must enrol for their public recital exam via AMEB Connect within 12 months of the video audition approval.

-Before starting the entry process, please contact the AMEB (NSW) State Manager for more information.
+Before starting the entry process, please contact the AMEB Federal Office for more information.

-AUDITION FEE: Please contact Federal AMEB for details
+AUDITION FEE: Please contact the AMEB Federal Office for details

 * All prices quoted include GST unless stated otherwise.